Important Notice

-Citizens' petitions and referendum in the municipality; implementation
+Citizens' petition and referendum in the municipality; implementation

 The "citizens' petition and referendum" instruments introduced in Bavaria in 1995 enable citizens to decide directly on many municipal matters.